This article by Bill Mollison is published on the Tagari website

 But, as many thousands of us have worked for up to 40 years in the field, we have perhaps thousands of self-perpetuating systems now developed.
 This I believe, is the very basis of self-sustaining design science, and design science is at the root of any definition of Permaculture or put simply, Permaculture is design science.

-Footnote from Angus Soutar: Bill's reference to Tansey could refer to Practical Plant Ecology published in 1923, but I have been unable to find the relevant section.
+Footnote from Angus Soutar: Bill's reference to Tansley could refer to Practical Plant Ecology published in 1923, but I have been unable to find the relevant section.
 Can anyone help pin down this quote?
 Tansley was one of the first to promote the concept of eco-systems and his title "The use and abuse of vegetational terms and concepts", from a book published in 1935, was borrowed for a documentary from Adam Curtis exploring the use and abuse of eco-system patterns in human society.

 Theme by Danetsoft and Danang Probo Sayekti inspired by Maksimer